jmbluethner/lama/README.md

 - Step 3
 Set all other minor Variables in the log file.
 - Step 4
 Go to $root/install in your webbrowser to start the automatic configuration process.
+IF any errors occur, they SHOULD be described well in order to tell you how to fix it.
+If you have any problems, feel free to contact me via the Mail which is given at the end of the readme.
 - Step 5
 Done!
 Have fun adding and managing Source-Based gameservers :)